OwenFeik/spells-rs/README.md

 * Add line and column information to tokens, eventually AST nodes.
 * Coin implementation bi-recurses infinitely if trying to break a larger coin.
+* `d` as in roll literals could just be an operator creating a roll from two ints.

 # Trackers